No, I am not, and neither is anyone else who otherwise claims to be.

 When the kitchen installation is completed, I’ll send you an invoice by email.

 Your invoice is due upon receipt, i.e. when the kitchen installation is finished.

 Please note.
 If I have to postpone the installation of panels which runs to the floor due to the installation of floating floors, the completion date regarding payment is NOT postponed until this final part of the installation can be done.

 You can pay with cash, cheque, Interac, or credit card.

 Please note that a 3% payment fee is being added should you choose to pay with a credit card.

 No, unfortunately not.

-I’ve opted out on the RBQ license so, for now, I am only serving customers in Ontario.
+I’ve opted out of the RBQ license, so I am only serving customers in Ontario for now.